Global Pharmaceutical Merck Invests in Research Partnerships in Israel to Boost Innovation

 In 2007, Merck was the first German and the first pharmaceutical and chemical company to sign the Global Enterprise Framework Collaboration Program of Israel’s Ministry of Industry and Trade.
 “This program gives us continuous support in identifying and creating new partnerships.
 In that framework we surely expect more in the upcoming future,” Oschmann said.

-Read more about: Chanbio, Compugen Ltd. (Nasdaq: CGEN; TASE:CGEN), CureLight, Dr. Oren Bogin, Dr. Stefan Oschmann, Erbitux, Germany, Healthcare, incubator, Israel, Kadimastem, Medical, Merck Serono, Metabomed., MS Ventures, Neviah Genomics, Nofar program, Pharmaceuticals, Pontifax, Rebif, research, Technion – Israel Institute of Technology, Tel Aviv University, treat multiple sclerosis, Weizmann Institute of Science
+Read more about: Chanbio, Compugen Ltd. (Nasdaq: CGEN; TASE:CGEN), CureLight, Dr. Oren Bogin, Dr. Stefan Oschmann, Erbitux, Germany, Healthcare, incubator, Israel, Kadimastem, Life science, Merck Serono, Metabomed., MS Ventures, Neviah Genomics, Nofar program, Pharmaceuticals, Pontifax, Rebif, research, Technion – Israel Institute of Technology, Tel Aviv University, treat multiple sclerosis, Weizmann Institute of Science